-Epidemiology & Nutrition
+Epidemiology & Biostatistics

 Impact and importance

-The work of the Epidemiology and Nutrition Division is instrumental in shaping a healthier future for the NE region.
+The work of the Epidemiology and Biostatistics Division is instrumental in shaping a healthier future for the NE region.
 By focusing on the region's unique epidemiological and nutritional challenges, the division not only contributes to the well-being of local communities but also provides valuable insights that can inform national and global public health efforts.
 Through its research, interventions, and capacity-building activities, the division plays a pivotal role in enhancing the health landscape of one of India's most diverse and dynamic regions.

 Achievements